 Not sure when to come to Scotland?
 We’ve got you covered with a guide to the shoulder season.
-Spend spring in Scotland for lovely weather, smaller crowds, and plenty of activities.
+Spend spring in Scotland for mild weather, fewer visitors, and plenty of activities.
 Or travel during the autumn in Scotland to enjoy the end of the summer season and enchanting, colourful landscapes.

 We’re here to tell you the most amazing reasons to visit Scotland during this time of the year and answer your most frequently asked questions.
 Read on for local recommendations as we share insider knowledge with you.

 - Why you should travel to Scotland during the shoulder season